Amalxy/arduino-serial-to-ppm-tx/README.md

 # arduino-serial-to-ppm-tx
- a cheap arduino ppm tx for flight cantrollers by reciving serial string
+ a cheap arduino ppm tx for flight cantrollers by reciving serial strin  (Tested);